walkerRnD/codebuff/backend/knowledge.md

 - Bun's test API is similar to Jest's, but there are some differences in implementation.
 - When mocking methods, use `mock(object.method)` instead of Jest's `jest.spyOn(object, 'method')`.
 - Bun's `mock` function expects 0-1 arguments, not 2 like Jest's `spyOn`.

+Remember to keep this knowledge file updated as the application evolves or new features are added.